speechbrain/speechbrain/recipes/timers-and-such/README.md

 # Performance summary

+The table below reports the performance on the test-real and test-synth subsets achieved when training with both real and synthetic data (train-real+train-synth), as well as performance on the all-real subset when training with train-synth only.
+(Additional results using train-real only and train-synth only can be found in the paper linked below.)

 [Sentence accuracy on Timers and Such v1.0, measured using 5 random seeds.]
 | System | test-real | test-synth | all-real
 |----------------- | ------------ | ------|------|